tanrax/twtxt-direct-message-extension/README.md

 ## Security Considerations

 1. **Key Verification**:
    Users should ensure public keys are genuine and match the feed owner to mitigate man-in-the-middle attacks.
-HTTPS is required for the `public_key` metadata to ensure authenticity.

 2. **Encrypted Payload Visibility**:
    While the payload is encrypted, all users viewing the feed will see the recipient `nick` and `url`.
 This preserves openness but prevents eavesdroppers from reading the message.